 CVs in this range are dynamic and are used for Unsolicited Decoder Initiated Transmission.
 Manufacturers who utilize these CVs are requested to contact the NMRA DCC WG for current uniform specifications.

+Configuration Variables 880-896: Reserved NMRA / RailCommunity

+These CVs are reserved.
+CVs 892 to 896 were reserved for dynamic values to be read via RailCom but are not required at this point in time.
+Therefore, these CVs are also marked as reserved.

 Configuration Variable 892: Decoder Load